deviousdevops/ie-bank-2024/docs/cloud_architect.md

   - Ensures secure storage of secrets like PostgreSQL credentials and ACR authentication keys.
   - Integrated with the backend and deployment pipelines for automated secret retrieval.
 6. **Monitoring and Logging: Azure Alerts, Application Insights and Log Analytics Workspace**
   - Log collection and metric analysis for infrastructure and application layers on Azure Workbooks.
+Workbook content is in a workbooks folder and as a .json file, allowing us to make changes whenever we may want.
-  - Azure Application Insights: Provides in-depth performance monitoring and telemetry for the frontend and backend. //ASK EDU
+  - Azure Application Insights: Provides in-depth performance monitoring and telemetry for the frontend and backend.

 ### Environment Setup: DTAP Approach
 We have implemented a **DTAP** (Development, Testing, Acceptance, Production) environment strategy to ensure isolated and controlled stages for the application lifecycle.